yanganyi/learning-coding-through-python/README.md

+### This repository is now archived and will not be updated (last commit: 5 Apr 2020)
 ## Why this repo?

 Hi The main reason I created this repository is to showcase what I have achieved in the past 2 years.
 My father helped me in creating this repository on his github account.
 He guided me in writing this markdown file.